boyanfan/dream-engine/docs/Timer.md

 It supports executing a callback function after a specified duration and includes control over pausing, resuming, repeating, and restarting the timer.

-It implements the [Updatable](Updatable.md) interface and is meant to be updated every frame.
+**Fields:**
+- `float duration`: The duration of the timer waits, in seconds.
+- `bool isRepeating`: Whether the timer is in repeating mode or one-shot mode.

 ---